 Size and Weight: 35 mm × 225 mm (± 10%), Round Made, 1.5 kg (±5%)

-So you should always consult the manufacturer’s specification to confirm if the tool is best fit for the task you want to use it for.
+So you should always consult the manufacturer’s specifications to confirm if the tool is the best fit for the task you want to use it for.

 7. The Employee